MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 1. Optionally, select **Yes** to stay signed in.

-1. If prompted for contact information, leave the Country/region as the default value and enter `0123456789` for Phone number and select **Submit**.
+1. If prompted for contact information, leave the Country/region as the default value and  select **Get started**.

 1.  **Refresh** the page.